 2017 marks the ending and beginning of some major milestones for these two Missionaries-at-Large.
 Praise be to God, we are now officially ACBC (Association of Certified Biblical Counselors) Certified!
-And Lord willing, we will have completed our Master of Arts Degrees in Biblical Counseling at The Master’s College in Santa Clarita, California by May 2017.
+And Lord willing, we will have completed our Master of Arts Degrees in Biblical Counseling at The Master’s College in Santa Clarita, California in 2017.
 The Lord has challenged, sustained, and strengthened us these past 6 years and it is only by His grace, truly, that we will graduate.
 Which means, the time we spent in studies can now be directed towards more ministry prospects.

 Completion of the ACBC certification.